 Click ADD at the top of the page

 Click HTTP Booking notification to create a webhook setup for Zapier.
-Following are description of each field and what you should do with it to begin with.
-(Each setup varies, based on the data you want to push from Bókun to Zapier)
+Following are descriptions of each field and what you should do with each one to begin with.
+(Each setup varies, based on the data you want to push from Bokun to Zapier)

-- Query ParametersAdvenced functions to alter the data sent to Zapier.
+- Query Parameters: Advanced functions to alter the data sent to Zapier.
 Play with this as much as you like.

 Click Save.
 You are now pushing data to Zapier.